How i choose my Lenses for Light Painting?

 Lens comparison - Canon EF 16-35mm F2.8 and Meyer Optic Görlitz 35mm F2.0

 Here you see a comparison between two lenses on the same subject.
-On the left you see the use of the Canon EF 16-35mm F2.8 actually set to F2.8 and focused on the tree.
-On the right you see a Meyer Optic Görlitz 35mm F2.0 set to F2 in the hope to see the milky way as well.
+On the left, you see the use of the Canon EF 16-35mm F2.8 (Amazon Link) actually set to F2.8 and focused on the tree.
+On the right, you see a Meyer Optic Görlitz 35mm F2.0 set to F2 in the hope to see the milky way as well.
 The Lenses are very different in the making and certainly in the hyperfocal distance of each lens.

 Compare the Weight of the Lenses